The Prosecco Wine Guide

 - Prosecco Conegliano Valdobbiadene Superiore DOCG: Grapes are blended from a smaller, more focused growing area between Valdobbiadene and Conegliano in the hills.
 These hills are known to produce some of the most concentrated Prosecco wines.

-- Colli Asolani DOCG: Across the river from the Conegliano-Valdobbiadene region you can find another smaller hillside region producing excellent wines with the high quality standards.
-Wines are labeled Colli Asolani on the bottle.
+- Asolo Prosecco DOCG: Across the river from the Conegliano-Valdobbiadene region you can find another smaller hillside region producing excellent wines with the high quality standards.
+Wines are labeled Asolo Prosecco on the bottle (and formerly: Colli Asolani).

 - Prosecco Conegliano Valdobbiadene Superiore Rive DOCG: Wines made from specific communes or vineyards within Conegliano-Valdobbiadene.
 There are 43 communes that can be labeled as such.